Lakhimpur Kheri violence: Weapon seized from Union minister's son was fired, confirms FSL report | Law-Order

 After the arrest of Ashish Mishra, Das and Kale, the SIT had recovered their licensed weapons -- a rifle, pistol, revolver and a repeater gun -- and sent them for forensic examination on October 15.

-According to the First Information Report (FIR) registered by the police on a complaint of Jagjit Singh, a native of Bahraich district, the entire episode was ''premeditated'' for which the ''conspiracy was hatched'' by the minister and his son.
+According to the FIR registered by the police on a complaint of Jagjit Singh, a native of Bahraich district, the entire episode was ''premeditated'' for which the ''conspiracy was hatched'' by the minister and his son.

 The FIR stated that the farmers had gathered at the sports ground of the Maharaja Agrasen Inter-College on October 3 and they wanted to peacefully show black flags to Ashish Mishra and Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya, who were visiting Banbirpur.